‘Antivirus is dead’: The rising enterprise security threats for 2021 and how to protect against them

 China specifically has a “shopping list” of technologies it’s looking to develop and is using economic espionage to leapfrog the existing technology, especially in AI and machine learning.
 Some nation-state actors are also interested in accessing cybersecurity companies’ own toolkits that could aid them in further attacks, as happened in the case of FireEye.

 Another threat comes from bilateral agreements or joint-venture purchases with companies based in other countries, which nation-state actors look to capitalize on.
-And beyond IP, a company’s negotiating strategies, expansion plans, and bottom lines are all potential targets.
+Beyond IP, a company’s negotiating strategies, expansion plans, and bottom lines are all potential targets.

 Enterprises at greatest risk: clean energy, medical technology, digital agriculture, cybersecurity, mining/limited-supply resources, and emerging technologies.